 Each year 36,000 Americans are diagnosed with oral cancer.
 The death rate from oral cancer is very high; about 43 percent of those diagnosed will not survive more than five years.
 This alarming statistic is directly related to two factors: lifestyle choices and late stage detection.

-At Oral Dynamics, we are committed to early detection when cure and survival are most likely.
+At Advanced Oral Dynamics, we are committed to early detection when cure and survival are most likely.
 Even pre-cancerous tissue changes can often be detected.
 At every examination visit, we do a visual and tactile exploration of your mouth, chin and neck.
 Additionally, we use the VelScope® fluorescent light in Allentown, Pennsylvania, to screen for tissue abnormalities.
 If something seems suspicious, we may use a dye (ViziLite®-blue) for definition or a brush biopsy to collect cells for microscopic examination.
 Finally, for a definitive diagnosis, a tissue biopsy will be performed.

 Tobacco use and alcohol consumption are the leading causes of oral cancers.
 Not using tobacco is the single most important thing you can do to avoid oral cancer.
 All forms of tobacco are bad.
 Alcohol should be used in moderation.